plausible/website/_articles/plausible-open-source-and-privacy-first-web-analytics-plugin-for-wordpress.md

 Plausible Analytics is built to be a more modern [alternative to Google Analytics](https://plausible.io/vs-google-analytics) and other traditional analytics solutions.
 Here's what makes us different:

-* Plausible, unlike Google Analytics, doesn't use cookies and doesn't track any personal data.
-You don't need to bother your visitors with GDPR consent banners.
+* Plausible, unlike Google Analytics, doesn't use cookies, doesn't use any other long term identifers and doesn't track any personal data.
+We're also exclusively powered by [EU-owned cloud infrastructure](https://plausible.io/blog/google-analytics-illegal).
 Read more on what makes Plausible a [privacy-first web analytics](https://plausible.io/privacy-focused-web-analytics)

 * Plausible, unlike Google Analytics, is [built for speed and performance](https://plausible.io/lightweight-web-analytics).
 Our script is under 1 KB in size, which is 45 times more lightweight than the Google Analytics script.
 Plausible will not slow down your site